-Community means a place where every one participate in order to grow.
+Community means a place where every one participates in order to grow.
 It’s never an individual work but a group work.
 When it comes to blogging, there are many ways by which you can create a community.
 To form a community, you need to have a niche.
-Reason being, with single interest people will interact more.
+Reason being, with single interest people, will interact more.
 Idea is to bring the power of forum community into blogging.
-In forum, it’s always user comment and replies that adds value and similarly, in blogging we can create such a community that we will end up discussing on each and every topic.
+In the forum, it’s always user comment and replies that add value and similarly, in blogging we can create such a community that we will end up discussing on each and every topic.
 This can’t happen without community building and community participation.

 Why is it Important to form a community around your blog?